A Broken System: Why We Need a Labor Party

 Addressing the Current System

-While these policies are arguably what the Democratic Party stands for, their lack of action and movement toward the right has proven otherwise.
-For example, they blocked AOC from the oversight committee due to seniority, and they refused to allow Bernie to run in 2016 and 2020, despite his policies being popular across both sides of the political spectrum.
 When opportunities for unity arise, Democrats often fail to seize them.
-Take Luigi, the alleged UnitedHealthcare CEO killer—his actions sparked rare common ground between the right and left.
-But instead of using this moment to push for universal healthcare, most Democrats (with the notable exceptions of AOC and Bernie) remain silent, issuing only statements denouncing violence and emphasizing our police state.
+Take Luigi Mangione, the alleged UnitedHealthcare CEO killer—his actions sparked rare common ground between the right and left.
+But instead of using this moment to push for universal healthcare, most Democrats remained silent, issuing only statements denouncing violence and emphasizing the importance of our police state.
 The party claims to support universal healthcare, but when the failures of the current system are laid bare for all to see, they offer no solutions.
-They do not position themselves as fighters for working-class people while billionaires dominate their campaigns.

-Democrats are controlled opposition, insulated from the real consequences that everyday people face.
+Democrats are controlled opposition, insulated from the real consequences everyday people face.
 They tell us to fight, but all I hear is that their hands are tied.
 If they won’t fight for us, we won’t fight for them.
 They can join us, but the days of blind allegiance are over.
-If we continue to let them disappoint us, our democracy will fall—and as an American, we cannot let that happen.
+If we continue to let them disappoint us, our democracy will fall—and as Americans, we cannot let that happen.

 A Labor Party could channel bipartisan frustration into a message that emphasizes how fighting oligarchy benefits everyone—not just workers, but all Americans.
 This isn’t about aligning with Democrats or Republicans.
 It’s about dismantling corruption, combating misinformation, and fighting for democracy itself.